 Step 5 - Process Antigen Through Pre-clinical Development Pipeline: Once designed, the antigen candidates are produced in high quality and processed through a pre-clinical development pipeline for in vivo confirmation.
-As part of each vaccine candidate project, we evaluate different adjuvants and delivery technologies to optimize the immune response and the potency of our developed vaccines.
+As part of each vaccine candidate project, we evaluate different adjuvants and delivery modalities to optimize the immune response and the potency of our developed vaccines.
 We believe that the correct composition of antigens and adjuvants generates highly potent vaccines.

-We have demonstrated that within 48 hours, EDEN is able to identify novel and highly protective vaccine antigens.
+We have demonstrated that within as little as 48 hours, EDEN is able to identify novel and highly protective vaccine antigens, although there is no guarantee that we will be able to identify drug candidates within this time frame in the future.
 Following discovery of such antigens, within a matter of weeks, new product candidates can be produced to be tested in pre-clinical studies.
-Such acceleration in the speed of antigen identification and design results in reduced costs associated with drug discovery and pre-clinical development.
+We believe that if such performance is reproducable, it could accelerate the speed of antigen identification and design, resulting in reduced costs associated with drug discovery and pre-clinical development.

-Figure 20: To demonstrate the power of EDEN, Evaxion has performed a retrospective validation on Group A Streptococcus M1 strain comparing reverse vaccinology (RV) with the EDEN platform.
+Figure 21: To demonstrate the power of EDEN, Evaxion has performed a retrospective validation on Group A Streptococcus M1 strain comparing reverse vaccinology (RV) with the EDEN platform.
 EDEN was able to identify the same six vaccine candidates as identified using RV within only 48 hours at a cost of approximately \$5,000 compared to five years and more than \$10 million spent applying the RV approach.
 In addition, EDEN identified 24 vaccine candidates missed by the RV approach.